bokub/vanity-eth-cli/README.md

 ## How to use

-1. Find and download the [latest release](https://github.com/bokub/vanity-eth-cli/releases) for your system
+1. [Download the latest release](https://github.com/bokub/vanity-eth-cli/releases/latest) for your operating system.
+Choose the
+`x86` version for a 32-bit system, or the `x64` version for a 64-bit system.

 2. If you want to run Vanity-ETH from your terminal, run `chmod +x vanity-eth-cli-*`